Updated May 12, 2020: Information about Coronavirus (COVID-19)

 Additionally, Hannaford is adding a dedicated time when customers who are 60 or over and individuals identified as being identified by the CDC as at high risk may shop, providing them with the opportunity to have more social distance while in the store.
 These special hours for our 60+ customers are 6 a.m. to 7 a.m., Tuesday, Wednesday and Thursday of each week.

-The South Portland Bus Service remains in operation.
+The South Portland Bus Service remains in operation with limited service.
 Effective March 19, 2020, bus service is free.
-Ridership is encouraged to be limited to only those who require bus service at this time.
+Ridership is limited to those who require bus service for essential travel.
 Please be mindful not to use the bus if you feel ill or are exhibiting symptoms of illness.

 Unemployment & Business Economic Assistance